makersacademy/takeaway-challenge/README.md

 Possible Future Additions
 -------

-In the future i may extend this by adding additonal functionality such as:
+In the future i may also extend this by adding additonal functionality such as:

   Restaurants could view the recipe for each dish on their menu.